 We write because we are excited by the freedom of it – our words, our voices, our selves.
 We write to move and be moved; we write about and through, but most importantly, we write art.

 Writing stories, novels, scripts, plays, poems, biographies, art reviews, memoirs, essays and blogs are ways to discover who we are, what truly moves us and to communicate our discoveries to others.

 A complement to all art forms, writing offers many opportunities for expression – word and image share a long, rich history.
 Visual artists train to develop a visual language, and much of visual work is developed in dialogue with written language, through advertising and design contracts, storyboards, film and photo shoot scripts, short or extended narrative essays or your own blog and website.
 Writing and art are natural companions that inform each other brilliantly.

 As SVA students, you have the opportunity to explore both.
 Our writing concentration can be a valuable addition to your art studies, expanding your creative skills in fresh, unexpected directions.

-The Writing Program is designed for the student whose second passion is writing.
-You may begin the Program in the second semester of your first year when you choose to substitute HWD-2000, Writing about Art, for HCD-1025, Writing and Literature II.
+The Writing Program is designed for the student who has a passion for writing or who just wants to explore.
+You may begin the Program in the second semester of your first year when you choose to substitute a critical writing course (HWD-2000 through HWD-2999) for HCD-1025, Writing and Literature II.

 Or, you may discover writing as an art form when a course in poetry, storytelling or writing about your own art excites you, offering an opportunity to explore the word and its interplay with the visual arts.